 4. Leave Your Cell Phone In A Different Room

-This step is essential for people who get distracted by IG posts (I'm guilty of this) or for those of you who want to satisfy your Candy Crush addiction.
-In fact, go ahead and delete that game from your phone right now.
+This step is essential for people who get distracted by Instagram notifications (I'm guilty of this) or those who want to satisfy their Candy Crush addiction.
+Go ahead and delete that game from your phone right now.
 I don't care what level you're on.
 You're wasting valuable mental space that you could be using toward writing your book.

 Did you delete it?
 Good, I'm proud of you.
 We must eliminate our distractions the best we can.
 Candy Crush is our enemy!